publishpress/PublishPress-Planner/src/readme.txt

 and this project adheres to [Semantic Versioning](http://semver.org/).

 = [1.3.3] - UNRELEASED =
 * Fixed:
 * Fixed the context in translations for date picker in the Story Budget module
+* Fixed the "Hello Dolly" message in the Freemius opt-in dialog
+* Fixed date fields in the Editorial Metadata box

+* Changed:
+* Added partial pt-PT translation
+* Increased the minimum WordPress version to 4.6

 = [1.3.2] - 2017-05-04 =
 * Fixed: